School chef Nicole Pisani, formerly of Nopi, answers food questions asked by parents and offers a family-friendly recipe to try out

 Play a game

-When the children are trying new things, we try to make it fun, so that it is more about tasting than necessarily finishing their plate.
+When the children are trying new things, we always try to make it fun, so that it is more about tasting than necessarily finishing their plate.
 We might play a game where they shut their eyes to taste the food and use their other senses.
 And we will do little variations on favourite dishes so that they try slightly new flavours rather than becoming too attached to a meal being exactly the same every time.

 Read Nicole’s recipe for a family-friendly dish of duck egg and fennel potatoes